AkshayShenoy19/Spark-Fund-Investment-/Investment Readme.txt

-2. Where did we get the data from?

-We have taken real investment data from crunchbase.com, so the insights you get may be incredibly useful.
-For this assignment, we have divided the data into the following files:

-You have to use three main data tables for the entire analysis (available for download on the next page):

-3. What is Spark Funds’ business objective?
+2. What is Spark Funds’ business objective?

 The business objectives and goals of data analysis are pretty straightforward.